Lofiskos, Thessaloniki

 Lofiskos (Λοφίσκος) is a village and a community of the Lagkadas municipality.
 Before the 2011 local government reform it was part of the municipality of Vertiskos, of which it was a municipal district.
-The 2011 census recorded 261 inhabitants in the village and 447 inhabitants in the community of Lofiskos.
+The 2021 census recorded 306 inhabitants in the community of Lofiskos.
 The community of Lofiskos covers an area of 52.767 km2.

 Administrative division

 The community of Lofiskos consists of two separate settlements: